engineering87/WART/README.md

 }
 ```

-WART support JWT bearer authentication on SignalR hub, if you want to use JWT authentication use the followinf controller extension:
+WART support JWT bearer authentication on SignalR hub, if you want to use JWT authentication use the following controller extension:

 ```csharp
 using WART_Core.Controllers;